 It is known that N. dioica is specialized to occur along small and midsized streams that experience periodic spring flooding.
 However, the precise mechanisms by which N. dioica survives, and even thrives, under such a disturbance regime are not known.

 Conservation / Management

-Although recent surveys have located additional occupied sites in the southeastern part of the state, N. dioica is still considered quite rare because its geographic range in Minnesota is very limited and most of its habitat has been destroyed by agricultural activities.
+Although recent surveys have located additional occupied sites in the southeastern part of the state, N. dioica is still considered quite rare and vulnerable, because its geographic range in Minnesota is very limited and most of its habitat has been destroyed by agricultural activities.
 In addition, a number of existing populations consist of only a few plants in small remnant habitats that are still threatened.
-It is unclear how upstream land use could impact the habitat of this species.
-Unimpeded flow of streams or rivers and the accompanying natural processes of flooding and bank scouring may be necessary for seedling establishment (NatureServe 2006).
+Management of known sites should prioritize maintenance of existing native vegetation and control of non-native invasive species that may degrade the habitat.
+One of the most pernicious invaders of stream-side habitat is reed canary grass (Phalaris arundinacea).
+Because N. dioica is a large robust plant, it can compete with most native species that occur in its habitat, but reed canary grass will inhibit establishment of seedlings.
+Unimpeded flow of streams or rivers and the accompanying natural processes of flooding and bank scouring may also be necessary for seedling establishment (NatureServe 2021).